 On 12 February 2018 I spoke to a group from the University of the Third Age, Deepdene.
 The talk was billed as a decade by decade stroll through 150 years of Australian food history.
 In an hour or so.
 Hence, it ended up as more of a gallop.

-Bloggers from elsewhere express incredulity at Australians’ taste for musk Life Savers, musk sticks or any confectionery flavoured with a substance that used to be derived from the nether portions of a deer (in fact, the word musk originated from Sanskrit muská meaning ‘testicle’).
+Bloggers from elsewhere express incredulity at Australians’ taste for musk Life Savers, musk sticks or any confectionery flavoured with a substance that used to be derived from the nether portions of a deer (in fact, the word musk originated from the Sanskrit muská meaning ‘testicle’).

 Saturday mornings during my childhood saw a Cornish pasty production line, with my grandmother chopping the potatoes and the onions while she kept a sharp eye on her daughter-in-law, my mother, who was making the pastry.